FireDamagedConcrete_Picture1

 Examining fire-damaged concrete

 Unfortunately, as durable as concrete is, when it is exposed to fire it can be rendered structurally unstable.
-In these cases a careful examination of the surface should be conducted in order to ensure the structural integrity of the material.
+In these cases, a careful examination of the surface should be conducted in order to ensure the structural integrity of the material.

-And unlike many materials, a repair of fire-damaged concrete should only be done by professionals like ourselves here at Total Specialist Maintenance.
+Unlike many materials, a repair of fire-damaged concrete should only be done by professionals like ourselves here at Total Specialist Maintenance.

-How to know if your concrete is fire damaged
+How to know if your concrete is fire-damaged

 A great indicator that shows the extent of the fire damage is a visual one.
 Once concrete has been exposed to fire it changes colour.